johnedstone/django-ex/README.md

 # Openshift quickstart: Django

-### v3-django-psql-redis-simple using the Origin Openshift VM
+#### django-psql-redis-simple using the Origin Openshift VM
+- This is v3 merged into the master branch.
+Simpler examples are in v1 and v2
-- This is the a bit more complex than the original django-ex: django, openshift, postgresql, redis (just the pod)
+- This is the a bit more complex than the original django-ex: django, openshift, postgresql, redis (just the pod), and including Windows and proxy information
 - This version shows how to set the proxy in ```/etc/sysconfig/docker``` as well in the template

-#### How to import a docker image and image stream - both of these two methods worked.
+##### How to import a docker image and image stream - both of these two methods worked.
 The second worked in the Windows env, that was proxy'd
 - Put simply, it appears push creates the image stream

     ```